UnionOfRAD/specs/accepted/LSR-0-coding.md

 ## Abstract

-Lithium core developers use the following coding standards.
-We suggest you follow the same standards when developing Lithium applications and plugins.
+li3 core developers use the following coding standards.
+We suggest you follow the same standards when developing li3 applications and plugins.

 There are some tools which help you keeping in line with the standards.
-We make use of the `Syntax` command which comes with the [QA plugin for Lithium](http://github.com/UnionOfRAD/li3_quality).
+We make use of the `Syntax` command which comes with the [QA plugin for li3](http://github.com/UnionOfRAD/li3_quality).

 ## Files